Mandarin (character): Temugin

 Despite the uncertainty of his fate, it would be nearly 10 years before the Mandarin returned to the pages of Iron Man.
 In the interim, Iron Man faces the Mandarin's son, Temugin.
 Temugin has precious few memories of his father, and most of them involve his father taking him to the monastery where he was raised and trained by monks.
 Temugin is sensitive, spiritual, and extremely powerful because of his control of chi, the living force in all things.

 One day, Temugin receives a package containing the severed hands of the Mandarin, bearing all 10 rings of power.
 Temugin knows that he is honor-bound to fulfill his father's wishes for him.
-He challenges Iron Man in order to avenge his father's death, and he proves a deadly adversary even without the rings.
+He challenges Iron Man to avenge his father's death, and he proves a deadly adversary even without the rings.

 After Tony Stark reveals a conspiracy for mass murder in his own ranks, Temugin appears to have forgiven Iron Man for the death of his father and to have turned to more lofty pursuits, but events indicate that the evil power of the rings has corrupted his soul.

 Temugin had been named after his, and the Mandarin's, claimed ancestor Genghis Khan, whose birth name was Temujin (also spelled Temuchin, Temudjin, u also variates to ü).

 Temugin is later contacted by the double-crossing Spot, who gives him a super-weapon that MODOK had been planning to steal.
 In this appearance, Temugin speaks of the Mandarin as "my late father", and bears the rings, one of which he uses to imprison the Spot in another dimension with nothing but money.
 In the following issue, the Puma tears off at least one of Temugin's hands, but despite this, he retained at least half of the rings—and possibly all of them, as Nightshade, who used the rings on his lost hand, is not seen with them at the end of the story.

 Nevertheless, he later reappeared without the rings, and with a cybernetic arm, as a member of the Atlas Foundation, having been selected as a secondary candidate for the position of its ruler by the ancient dragon Mr. Lao.
 In this capacity he is a constant irritant to Jimmy Woo, the head of Atlas.